Ahmadk-g/dishcover/README.md

 **500 Internal Server Error:** Shown when the server encounters an unexpected condition.
 This page notifies users of a server issue and provides a user-friendly message.

 # Future Features
-Features that can be implemented in these pages for a better experience.
+Features that can be implemented to these pages for a better experience.

 ### 'Add Recipe' Form